Kodak Office Imaging

 The IMT-350 was totally redesigned.
 The Ektamate Printer was replaced with a Minolta plain paper printer engine in the base.

 The Starvue was the first reader to offer the new style film feed system with the reel drive and thread drive belts instead of feed roller and pressure roller on the PR-1.
 The Starvue also dispensed with the plenum chamber and returned to the take-up reel.
 There was a film drive roller under the glass flats to provide smooth film scanning.
 The control board finally consisted of modern electronics using totem-pole and bridge power transistor configurations with motor-generator tachometer feedback.
 The Starvue had three motors for moving film.
 It had a supply motor used to pull the film back onto the supply reel.
 It had a take-up motor used to pull the film up into the take-up reel.
 When one motor was pulling the other applied a small amount of reverse pull to keep the film from looping.
 The Starvue also had a capstan motor which was used for slow speed scanning.
 This film drive system not a closed loop system.
-The slow speed film scan was controlled by the slow speed capstan motor.
+The slow speed film scan was controlled only by the slow speed capstan motor.
+The supply and take-up motors only provided film tension during scanning.
 In the later IMT series Readers the capstan motor was eliminated and a computer control closed-loop system was used to scan the film at all speeds.
 The computer used a precision shaft encoder to determine film speed and direction.

 Mrs. Janet Fuller sent me these items above: The Kodak Logo and the serial number plate from a Starvue Reader.
 She is an owner of an antiques/collectible business.
 While on a walk in Ft.
 Pierce, Florida she found a demolished Starvue in a makeshift dump.
 Very little of it was intact but she managed to retrieve these from the carcas.
 Thank you Janet for saving these and sending to me.
 Opening your letter was like opening a time capsule!